 We divide up people’s actions into the ones that affect others, and the ones that only affect ourselves (and other consenting adults).
 As soon as an act falls into the first category, harm to others, society can interfere either through legal punishment or through public moral opinion.
 But in the second category, even if it would be for an individual’s own good – that’s the strongest possible case one could make for interference, right – Mill says that society is not allowed to use its power over the individual, either legally or through opinion.

 Mill has a number of distinct utilitarian arguments for these limits to society, which you can discuss more in your sections.
-There’s an important set of epistemic arguments that every individual, without needing any special expertise, has the best access to knowledge about herself and how things will affect her, compared to society which only has general assumptions that might not apply:
+There’s an important set of epistemic arguments that every individual has the best access to knowledge about themselves and how things will affect them, compared to society which only has general assumptions that might not apply:

 [W]ith respect to his own feelings and circumstances, the most ordinary man or woman has means of knowledge immeasurably surpassing those that can be possessed by any one else.